computational-genomics-lab/STRAP/README.md

 All the third party tools installed using conda are available at $HOME/bulkRNASeqPIPE/ [default location] or the user specified location during the installation process.

-The script to run RNASeq Analysis Pipeline is rnaseq.py is available inside the bulkRNASeqPIPE folder, that you cloned from github.
+The script to run RNASeq Analysis Pipeline is rnaseq.py is available inside the STRAP folder, that you cloned from github.

 Input Files
 ===========